-Thapa Samiksha, (2002) in her thesis paper "A Comparative Study on Investment Policy of Nepal Bangladesh Bank Ltd. and other Joint Venture Bank of Nepal" she has compared the investment activities of NBBL with only two joint venture bank i.e. Nepal Arab Bank Ltd.(Nabil Bank Ltd.) and Nepal Grindlays Bank Ltd. Her research period is from 1997 to 2002).
-With the objectives is;
+Thapa, Samiksha (2002) in her thesis paper "A Comparative Study on Investment Policy of Nepal Bangladesh Bank Ltd. and other Joint Venture Bank of Nepal" (Thapa, Samiksha "A study on Fund Mobilizing Policy of Standard Chartered Bank Ltd in Comparison to Nepal Bangladesh Bank Ltd and Himalayan Bank Ltd", an Unpublished Masters Degree Thesis, T.U., Kathmandu, 2002) she has compared the investment activities of NBBL with only two joint venture bank i.e. Nepal Arab Bank Ltd. and Nepal Grindlays Bank Ltd. by taking five years data.
+She has recommended in two ways: